Bilbies at a glance

 - Bilbies are omnivores and eat small lizards, mice, spiders, insects, roots and seeds.

 - Bilbies live in burrows that spiral into the ground that are up to 3m long and up to 2m deep.

 - Bilbies are great at digging and have long scooped claws and very strong forelimbs to assist with moving a lot of soil.

 - Bilbies block off their burrow during the day to keep it cool.
 ‘Closing the door’ also helps prevent unwanted guests from entering and interrupting their sleep.

 - The bilby’s big ears help cool its body.
 The long ears have a lot of surface area which cools the blood passing through the many blood vessels close to the skin’s surface.

 - Male bilbies weigh up to about 2.5kg with females averaging 1.5kg.

-- Bilbies are one of fastest breeding animals on Earth with a 12- to 14-day pregnancy.
+- Bilbies are one of fastest breeding mammals on Earth with a 12- to 14-day pregnancy.

 - Young emerge from the pouch and are independent at three months and can start breeding at approximately six months.